 It’s not surprising that with their secluded, expansive beauty, that when they’ve seen these national parks, movie makers are inspired to use them as locations for their films.
-Let us take your through some of the best famous film locations in the US with the following 5 movies filmed in National Parks over the years, used national parks for their panoramic vistas, crystal-clear lakes, deserts that never end, snow-capped mountains, and giant monoliths—whether they’re starring as the backdrop in thrillers and dramas or alien planets in sci-fi movies, these US National Parks have long held an important and prominent role in American cinema.
+Let us take you through some of the best famous film locations in the US with the following 5 movies National Parks have hosted.
+Film productions have, over the years, used national parks for their panoramic vistas, crystal-clear lakes, deserts that never end, snow-capped mountains, and giant monoliths—whether they’re starring as the backdrop in thrillers and dramas or alien planets in sci-fi movies, some of the best US National Parks have long held an important and prominent role in American cinema.
 Keep reading and vacation like you’re in a movie!
 National parks await!

 Where was Butch Cassidy and the Sundance Kid filmed?
 Zion National Park is among the most popular and famous film locations

-The list of famous film locations in Utah is pretty extensive, but with Paul Newman and Robert Redford, this classic movie is one we’re sure many of you have seen, or at least heard of.
+The list of famous movies filmed in Utah is pretty extensive, but with Paul Newman and Robert Redford, this classic movie is one we’re sure many of you have seen or at least heard of.
 Ever wondered, where was Butch Cassidy and the Sundance Kid filmed?
 Well, much of the movie was filmed in Utah’s Zion National Park?
 Movie fans of all ages love this cinematic offering.
-If you can take your eyes off Paul Newman and and Robert Redford long enough, you may notice some stunning natural landscapes and classic western scenery with these bank- and train-robbing bandits on the run to Bolivia.
+If you can take your eyes off Paul Newman and Robert Redford long enough, you may notice some stunning natural landscapes and classic western scenery with these bank and train-robbing bandits on the run to Bolivia.
 Of all the movies filmed in Zion National Park, this is definitely the most iconic!